indiefan/Janus-Customizations/README.md

 # Janus Customizations

-Local customizations used for my personal Janus install.
+Local customizations used for my personal [Janus](https://github.com/carlhuda/janus) installation.

 ## Installation

+Unlike the main Janus project, this project is meant to be forked and customized.
+To maintain your own local configuations project, just fork this project, modify the config files where appropriate, and update the installation process to be specific to your fork.

+### Installation Process

 To install Janus-Customizations, simply run the following command (any existing local customizations will be backed up prior to installation)